vzbrunstad/assessment-2/README.md

 # Assessment 2: Object Oriented Programming + CSV Reading/Writing
+- **Inventory Manager**

 ## Important Grading Information
-* TODO PUT RUBRIC HERE
+- Make sure you read the [Assessment-2 Grading Rubric](https://docs.google.com/spreadsheets/d/1AlAQukmB3SS7IyW2hu0zY-9RaQnHY3lLeTi2O1fUb30/edit?usp=sharing).
-* This assessment is worth 15% of your final grade.
+- This assessment is worth 15% of your final grade.
 You need to get a 75% or better to pass.
+(You must pass all assessments in order to graduate Code Platoon's program.)
-* If you fail the assessment, you can retake it once within 2 weeks.
-If you retake it within 7 days, a 5% penalty will be enacted.
-If you retake it between 8-14 days, a 10% penalty will be enacted.
-We will not regrade passing assessments.
+- If you fail the assessment, you have can retake it once to improve your score.
+For this assessment...
+  - 5% penalty: If you complete and submit the retake **by 8:30am, July 12th, 2021** (end of the middle week break).
+  - 10% penalty: If you complete and submit the retake afterwards.

 ## Rules / Process
-* This test is fully open notes and open Google, but is not to be completed with other students
+- This test is fully open notes and open Google, but is not to be completed with other students
-* Do not open a pull request against this repository.
+- Do not open a pull request against this repository.
 We will evaluate your code individually with you.

+## Requirements
+- This assessment should be completed using Python.

 ## Challenge
 We are going to be building video inventory software for the last Blockbuster in Bend, Oregon.
 We will create 2 classes and have them interact with each other via a runner file.